 What Are the Special Applications of Iridium Alloy?
 The iridium alloy is an alloy containing other components of iridium.
 Most of them are brittle and difficult to process, which limits their application.
 People use a small amount of tungsten or hafnium to improve the processing properties of iridium in production.
 Adding a small amount of aluminum, […]

 Tags: Applications of Iridium Alloy, iridium, iridium alloy, Iridium Alloys, iridium tungsten alloy, Iridium-cerium Alloy, Iridium-rhodium Alloy, Osmiridium Alloy, Special Applications of Iridium Alloy

 Which Elements Have the Highest Melting Point?
-As we all know, the melting point is the temperature at which substance converts from solid-state to liquid state.
+As we all know, the melting point is the temperature at which a substance converts from a solid state to a liquid state.
 Some of the metals show very high melting points at least 2,000 degrees Celsius, and they also have very high physical strength.
-These metals are named as refractory metals. […]
+These metals are […]

 Tags: Advanced Refractory Metals, Elements Have the Highest Melting Point, iridium, Molybdenum, Niobium, Refractory Metal, Refractory Metals, rhenium, tantalum, Tungsten, Which Elements Have the Highest Melting Point?

 Copyright © 1994-2023 Advanced Refractory Metals owned by Oceania International LLC, All Rights Reserved.